thomas32426/LabelBoundingBox/README.md

 # Usage
 ## for basic bbox-label-tool:
-- Put image in the folder which is under "Images"
+- Add paths to images (imgDir) and labels (outDir) in "label_boxes.py"
-- Start label-tool with "python3 main.py"
+- Modify how many times smaller the images will be scaled (rescaleFactor) "label_boxes.py" if necessary.
-- Input "Image Dir" which is the name of your folder under "Images"
+- Start label-tool with "python label_boxes.py"
 - click "load" and you can label images now!
 - To create a new bounding box, left-click to select the first vertex.
 Moving the mouse to draw a rectangle, and left-click again to select the second vertex.
 - To cancel the bounding box while drawing, just press "&lt;ESC&gt;"